Assignment 1: Six Degrees of Kevin Bacon

 (huge) files into memory.

-crawling over these binary images in order to produce vector
+crawling over these binary images in order to produce vectors of movies and

 actor names.
 When properly implemented, they provide lightning-speed access to